5 amazing health benefits of yin yoga (and why you should make time for it right now)

 5. Make meditation a little easier

-If you're interested in trying out yin yoga with me,
+If you're interested in exploring yin yoga with me,

 FREE online event

 Chika is the founder of Wa Yoga (Wa is a Japanese word meaning harmony).
-She is a Yoga Australia registered teacher, student of yoga for 13 years, teaching yoga & mindfulness for the last 7 years and mum to an almost 5-year old daughter.
+She is a Yoga Australia registered teacher, student of yoga for 13 years, teaching yoga & mindfulness for the last 7 years and mum to a 5-year old daughter.

 She got introduced to yin yoga by Sarah Owen, Australia’s first and only Insight Yoga endorsed teacher based in Sydney.
 Chika studied further with her teacher, Sarah Powers (the founder and the director of Insight Yoga Institute) on multiple occasions including level 1 & 2 trainings, workshops & silent retreats.
 Chika has over 150 hours of specific training in the field of yin yoga and total of over 500 hours in yoga studies.